 The revolution in siege warfare meant that defenders had to be as active as attackers: armies mattered more because stone walls mattered less.

 Armies were undergoing their own revolution.
-Disciplined foot soldiers were its core.
+Disciplined foot soldiers were at its core.
 Pikemen acting in concert defeated knights at Courtrai in 1302.
 English longbowmen defeated knights at Crécy in 1346 and at Agincourt in 1415.
 By the early fifteenth century the power of a disciplined infantry was widely recognized, and the tactical value of knights was in sharp decline.
 Knights nevertheless endured for another century, in part because they were self-financing and therefore cheap, and in part because they were an integral part of medieval society.
 Doing away with the knights would have meant doing away with a whole social order (“those who neither prayed nor laboured”).

 The revolution in discipline was followed by a revolution in numbers, instigated by the Ottomans.
 Historically, European armies had been small: Charlemagne’s army had fewer than 5,000 soldiers; the largest crusader army had fewer than 10,000 soldiers.
 In the late fifteenth century the Ottoman Turks, having conquered the Byzantine Empire, surged into Europe.
 Their army contained something like 100,000 soldiers.
 Europeans could either match the Ottomans’ numbers or be vanquished.
 Spain, leading the fight against the Ottomans, became the first nation to build a large army.
 Austria, fighting both for the survival of the Holy Roman Empire and to hold back the Ottomans — they laid siege to Vienna in 1529 — was the next nation to build a large army.